Search code examples

 • Good question:

-• Access tokens are designed to be short lived API credentials, containing scopes / claims etc
+• Access tokens are designed to be short lived API credentials, containing scopes / claims etc, to set boundaries on where a token can be used and what resources it can access.

-• Id tokens have a different role, to provide proof of authentication to a client, as in my blog post
+• ID tokens have a different role, to provide proof of the authentication event to a client, and how / when it occurred.

 So it can be common for an API or a Gateway to do more work when a token is first received - eg to look up user info or claims from other sources - then cache them for subsequent requests with the same access token.